codetojoy/golden-code-block/README.md

 How many languages can use this code, unaltered (with surrounding context, tailored for the language)?

-* Here's a current [list](./list.md) with working examples.
+Here's a current [list](./list.md) with working examples.
 If you find more, please let me know.

-"That's not how to write FizzBuzz..."
+re: "That's not how to write FizzBuzz..."

 <details>
 <summary>click</summary>